 HOW ACUPUNCTURE WORKS

-Acupuncture has an invisable life force called meridian that travels down your body in 14 pathways, When blockages occur, illness and pain result, because of body imbalances to the life force, called Qi.
+Acupuncture has an invisible life force called "meridian" that travels down your body in 14 pathways, When blockages occur, illness and pain result, because of body imbalances to the life force, called Qi.

 By placing very thin needles at precise points in the body, everything from arthritis, asthma, and fertility can be treated.